 Are you looking to protect your brain health this year?
 What about boosting your memory, motivation, creativity, as well as alertness?
-If so, then you may want to look to nootropics.
-These cognitive enhancers, derived from plants or isolated amino acids, may also help to reduce the risk of age-related brain decline.
+If so, then you may want to look at the nootropics.
+These cognitive enhancers, derived from plants or isolated amino acids, may also help to reduce the risk of age-related brain decline, but taking racetams may help, and using this guide on racetams may boost cognitive performance.

-Used in both Chinese medicine as well as Ayurveda medicine for thousands of years, these elements come in either natural or synthetic substances.
+Used in both Chinese medicine and Ayurveda medicine for thousands of years, these elements come in either natural or synthetic substances.
 What’s more, there are also prescription nootropics that are used to counteract the symptoms of attention deficit hyperactivity disorder (ADHD), narcolepsy, or Alzheimer’s disease.

 Natural nootropics are touted as a safer option as they are free of side effects.
 Unfortunately, synthetic nootropics have been associated with side effects that include rapid or irregular heartbeat, insomnia, depression as well as withdrawal symptoms.
-As a result, it’s preferable to avoid the following nootropics;
+However, according to WholisticResearch, nootropics like Modafinil are a super drug that is constantly growing in popularity and is available to purchase from a wide variety of websites just by a quick Google search.

 - Lucidril (Meclofenoxate)